How to lay drainage pipes in the area. Drainage pipe. Drainage system options

 For work you will need:

-• shovel and bayonet shovel;
+• Soviet and bayonet shovel;

 • garden wheelbarrow for soil;

-• mounting knife for cutting pipes;
+• assembly knife for cutting pipes;

 You should also prepare building materials: